iwatkot/maps4fs/README.md

 - Blur radius: the radius of the Gaussian blur filter applied to the DEM map.
 By default, it's set to 21.
 This filter just makes the DEM map smoother, so the height transitions will be more natural.
 You can set it to 1 to disable the filter, but it will result in a Minecraft-like map.

 - Plateau height: this value will be added to each pixel of the DEM image, making it "higher".
 It's useful when you want to add some negative heights on the map, that appear to be in a "low" place.
 By default, it's set to 0.

+- Water depth: this value will be subtracted from each pixel of the DEM image, where water resources are located.
+Pay attention that it's not in meters, instead it in the pixel value of DEM, which is 16 bit image with possible values from 0 to 65535.
+When this value is set, the same value will be added to the plateau setting to avoid negative heights.

 ### Texture Advanced settings